 A fully-funded PhD studentship: UWE Bristol Computer Science Research Centre and Airbus

-An opportunity to apply for a fully-funded three year PhD in the area of machine learning and data analytics within the Computer Science Research Centre.
+An opportunity to apply for a fully funded 3 year PhD in the area of Big Data Analytics and Machine Learning within the Computer Science Research Centre.
 The studentship will be jointly funded by UWE Bristol and Airbus.
 Ref: 1920-OCT-FET07.

 About the studentship

 Computer Science Research Centre (CSRC) of the University of the West of England (UWE) in partnership with Airbus, are pleased to offer a PhD studentship: In the current era, new aircraft are being constructed with a variety of new materials to improve efficiency but, perhaps more importantly, they are also being fitted with a range of data collection capabilities and measurement tools to provide greater feedback.
 The possibility for organisations and departments to maintain, repair or replace components before they fail promises to improve safety, reliability, and reduce costs.
 Due the wealth of data in the Aerospace industry there is a drive for increased automation, particularly to organise and analyse this data to help in the decision-making.
 Therefore, there is a growing need to build smart theoretical and practical solutions, which can automate most (if not all) of the data analytics in order to quickly and intelligently predict the need of repair or replace aircraft systems components.
 This PhD research will aim to investigate intelligent methods to automatically identify predictive and preventive maintenance trends using various real time and historical datasets collected from aircraft systems.